Triangle Python Users Group: TriPython (formerly TriZPUG)

 What TriPython Does:

-Next TriPython Raleigh Project Night: Tuesday, March 4, 6pm at WebAssign, NCSU Centennial Campus, 1791 Varsity Drive, Suite 200, Raleigh.
+Next TriPython Raleigh Project Night: Tuesday, November 4 (Election Day!), 6pm at WebAssign, NCSU Centennial Campus, 1791 Varsity Drive, Suite 200, Raleigh.
 Raleigh Project Night meets on first Tuesdays.
 Have a project you want to show off, share, seek help with, or just get some work done surrounded by like minded Python lovers?
 Join us for our monthly project night and do just that!
 Don't have something to work on?
 Just need some help with Python?
 Show up and enjoy the energy, sprint on an open source project, find something interesting to contribute to or be inspired by!
 The setting is informal and there is no schedule, so don't worry if you show up past the start time.
 Whether you are a Python newbie needing help or have an open source project you want to share, come hang out and hack.
 Plenty of free after hours parking is available in the upper level of the deck behind WebAssign (turn through the median just before the intersection of Varsity and Main Campus Drives).
-If the door is locked, call the number listed here.
+If the door is locked, call the number posted on the door.

 Join our suitably Python-powered mailing list hosted on Python.org to be notified of TriPython happenings and ongoing discussions.
 The list is also mirrored on the wonderful Gmane service in a variety of formats (news, RSS, blog, etc.).